ameinias/archive-6/README.md

 [x] Have a single trigger working.
 For now it just adds a button to the navbar.
 [x] Save button on entries now blinks the page so you can more easily tell that save works [x] option to save telemtrics on log-out - just saves a copy of the gamesave-state, but that includes times that entries were unlocked and their username
+[x] endscreen with an terminal animation like they're talking to you